Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks

 \subsection{Generalisation from PC9 to QM9}

 Now going in the opposite direction, in this last experiment we examine the effect of applying an ensemble of models trained on PC9 to the less diverse set of molecules in QM9.
 Analogous to the previous experiment, we use the 77,615 molecules that are unique to PC9 as the training set and the 21,619 structures from PC9 that are also present in QM9 as the validation set.
 Similarly to the previous experiment, we compute a linear correction on the 21,777 structures from QM9 that are also present in PC9 by fitting a Huber regression model (coefficient = 0.9994, intercept = \textminus0.6830) on the predicted and observed energies.
 Finally, we use the remaining 112,108 molecules exclusive to QM9 as the test set.
-The test set results are presented in the fifth and final row of Table~\ref{tab:results}.
-The ensemble achieved a MAE = 0.1165 eV, which is comparable to the findings in~\cite{pc9} using a SchNet~\cite{schnet} model.
+The test set results are presented in the fifth and final row of table~\ref{tab:results}.
+The ensemble achieved a MAE~=~0.1165 eV, which is comparable to the findings reported in~\cite{pc9} using a SchNet~\cite{schnet} model.
 While high compared to the experiment of predicting $E$ on QM9 above, the error is significantly lower than the previous experiment of training on QM9 and testing on PC9 as might be expected when going from a more diverse dataset to an overlapping and less diverse dataset.
-Some of the error may be attributed to the different level of theory used to calculate the energies in the datasets.
+Some of the error may be attributed to the different level of theory used to calculate the energies in QM9 and PC9, respectively.